-The SBWIB and partners also operate a number of programs tailored to meet the needs of individuals with barriers.
+Recognized as one of the most entrepreneurial boards in the state, SBWIB and partners also operate a number of programs tailored to meet the needs of individuals with barriers.
 Examples of programs include, but are not limited to:

-Veteran's Employment-Related Assistance Program (VEAP): A State-funded Employment Development Department WIOA program assisting eligible veterans find civilian jobs in local priority sectors.
+Veteran's Employment-Related Assistance Program (VEAP): A State-funded Employment Development Department WIOA program assisting eligible veterans to find civilian jobs in local priority sectors.

-Greater Avenues for Independence Program (GAIN): Funded by the Los Angeles County Department of Public Social Services, the GAIN program is designed to provide CalWORKs participants a path to self-sufficiency and independence through employment-related services.
-Services consist of job searching, job retention, and moving on to higher paying jobs.
-GAIN participants who are homeless receive additional employment services in partnership with LA County.
+Greater Avenues for Independence Program (GAIN): Funded by the Los Angeles County Department of Public Social Services, the GAIN program is designed to provide CalWORKS participants a path to self-sufficiency and independence through employment-related services.
+Services consist of job search, job retention, and support in transitioning to higher paying jobs.
+CalWORKS homeless participants receive additional employment services in partnership with L.A.
+County.